-Iowa lawmakers approved the sale and use of fireworks on certain days around the Fourth of July and New Years Eve/Day earlier this year.
+Iowa lawmakers approved the sale and use of fireworks on certain days around the Fourth of July and New Years Eve/Day.

 Fireworks can be purchased and used only by persons 18 years of age or older.

 Consumer fireworks usage is allowed in Marion on the following dates/times: